-Designed for international students who require a preparatory year prior to undergraduate study, our BSc economics integrated foundation course is equivalent in learning to year 13 of the UK education system.
+Designed for international students who require a preparatory year prior to undergraduate study, our the foundation year is equivalent in learning to year 13 of the UK education system.
 We will ensure you're fully prepared for your undergraduate programme, immersing you in the university environment and giving you dedicated support in your first year in Dubai.

 Successful completion of the foundation year will also guarantee you progression onto the Economics BSc (Hons) programme. *You will need 100 credits, an average of at least 60%, at least 60% in Academic English and Study Skills and at least 65% in Quantitative Methods for Business and Economics.